Person

 About

-In 2013 she was selected by President Obama to serve as a commissioner on the Presidential Commission on Election Administration (PCEA), which led to a position at the Bipartisan Policy Center to further the work of the commission.
-Prior to that she was the Federal Compliance Officer for Maricopa County Elections Department for 11 years, where she established herself as a collaborative partner for those seeking to improve the American voting experience, testifying in more than a dozen state legislatures as well as in both the House of Representatives and the United States Senate.
+In 2013 she was selected by President Obama to serve as a commissioner on the Presidential Commission on Election Administration, which led to a position at the Bipartisan Policy Center to further the work of the PCEA.
+Prior to that, she was the federal compliance officer for the Maricopa County Elections Department for 11 years.